TandonDevOps/IndraABM/tutorial/tutorial_video_script.md

 `show that mdl is lib.Model in the first several lines, and than show the function in model.py in lib`

 Then we can find it from 'model.py' in lib.
 Inside the class 'Model', there is function call 'handle_props'.
-It defines how the model handle the props.Therefore, we can define how the model use the props as input
+It defines how the model handle the props.Therefore, we can define how the model use the props as input by overriding the function in our model.

 ```
 class Segregation(mdl.Model):